Speciation

 Our research methods

-CMEC seeks to advance speciation research by producing, synthesizing and curating global scale spatial and trait datasets, generating comprehensive global phylogenies, generating null expectations from mechanistic models.
-A representative selection of our research projects within the speciation theme are described below.
+We advance speciation research by generating comprehensive global phylogenies and producing, synthesizing, and curating global-scale spatial and trait datasets.
+We then use these datasets to test hypotheses regarding geographical speciation patterns and processes via comparisons to null expectations from mechanistic models.
+A representative selection of research projects within the speciation theme are described below.

-Birds, class Aves, are a model group in ecology and evolution because their natural history is better documented and their distributions are charted more completely than any animal group.
+Birds are a model group in ecology and evolution because of their well-documented life histories and distributions.
 Birds provide a great test system for diverse questions about biodiversity.
-For example:
+Our research projects include:

 The Bird Genome 10,000 Project (B10K)

-We work with a large international consortium to develop a comprehensive phylogeny for all bird species based on full genomes sequencing.
-The project will make the annotated genomes available as an open resource for research in phylogenetics, genomics and evolution of traits.
+We work with a large international consortium to develop a comprehensive phylogeny for all bird species based on full genome sequencing.
+The project will make the annotated genomes available as an open resource for research in phylogenetics, genomics, and evolution of traits.

 Contact